A couple grieve over the loss of a son and how to silence noisy kites, in different ways.

 "But wasn't Dean Jones well enough two weeks ago to deliver a faculty keynote speech?"

 "I will start something next week after Easter bank holiday, God willing, promise."
 He sucks in his abdomen, even though he knows his wife has already noted the bulge.
-The truth is, he had been making that promise for the better part of five years and her creativity ran low for inspiring him further.
+The truth is, he has been making that promise for the better part of five years and her creativity runs low for inspiring him further.

 She opens the passenger door herself.
+She begins to favour her ankle again but then remembers there isn't any pain.
 Algie, almost robotic, is already opening the rusted wrought iron gate for her.

 She thanks him as she passes, cupping his cheek to calm his irritation.
 She points skyward to the kites above.
 A distraction that works temporarily.

 The field opposite their house has been recently harvested of its sugar cane.
 Relics of a once thriving plantation are still evident; a partially collapsed well in one corner of the field and a dilapidated windmill, cloaked in vines, not far off.
 Now, the open space is dotted with small boys taking advantage of the petulant breeze.
 Just overhead, colorful octagons and hexagons of various sizes snake against their anchors.